Product navigation

 Boundary: Not a full hidden tally replacement

-Verifier path: Frontier integrations + live proof V3
+Verifier path: Core integrations + live proof V3

 Boundary: Reviewer-facing on-chain anchoring